-You remain eligible for up to \$213.00 per month in APTC.
+You remain eligible for up to \$37.00 per month in APTC.

-You remain eligible for cost-sharing reductions.
+You are ineligible for cost-sharing reductions.

 If You Disagree with this Decision (Appeal Rights)

 This Decision is final unless you submit an appeal request to U.S. Department of Health and Human Services or bring a lawsuit under New York Civil Practice Law and Rules, Article 78.